German Christmas Stollen Classic Recipe

 German Christmas Stollen

 What is German Christmas Stollen?
-Christmas Stollen is a bread-like fruit cake with a traditional Old World taste.
+It’s a bread like fruit cake with a traditional Old World taste.
 German stollen is extremely popular during the holidays.
 Families use recipes that have been handed down from generation to generation.
 Families make stollen year after year that most don’t even need to follow a recipe.
-Stollen gets better with time, do baking begins early throughout Germany, with never only one cake/loaf being made.
+Baking begins early throughout Germany because stollen gets better with time.

 Stollen is a traditional German Christmas Bread/Cake, that is served during the Christmas Season.
 Dresden has the most famous Christmas Stollen, Christstollen or Weihnachtsstollen.
 Stollen is a breadlike fruit cake made with yeast, water, flour, dried/or candied fruit, nuts, raisins, spices and often mazipan.
 It is then heavily covered with sugar, powdered sugar or icing.
 Christmas Stollen should be made weeks in advance to allow the flavors to mellow and the fruit to soften.